Owls of the world workshop

-Great grey owl, Northern hawk owl, Siberian eagle owl, African white faced owl, Great horned owl, Long-eared owl, Barn owl, Tawny owl, African spotted eagle owl, Milky eagle owl, Brown owl, Little owl, snowy owl, and more,
+Great grey owl, Siberian eagle owl, Great horned owl, Long-eared owl, Barn owl, Tawny owl, African spotted eagle owl, Brown wood owl, Little owl, snowy owl, Ural owl, and more,

 please note some owls may be at time of your workshop be in molting condition if so we will change the owl,

 your day will start by looking at your camera settings and getting to know what is what and how it works from Aperture, Aperture compensation, shutter speed, ISO, White balance, Depth-of-field, exposure and light, tuition will be on hand all day,

 On the day you will need lenses of 200mm and above but no more than 400mm, a tripod is a must in low light and within the woods, a shutter cable, walking boots or wellies warm clothing in winter, waterproof, plenty of SD/CF cards.